Accessing Your Score Reports

 Only teachers authorized through the AP Course Audit for the most current year for which AP score data has been released have access to their students’ exam scores online.

-- Teachers must renew their course authorization every year to continue to have access to current and previous years’ reports.
-For example, teachers authorized for the 2015-16 school year are able to view their 2016 administration reports now.
+- Teachers must have their course authorization renewed every year to continue to have access to current and previous years’ reports.
+For example, teachers authorized for the 2021-22 school year are able to view their 2022 administration reports now through June 2023.

-In late May and June 2017, the College Board will email 2017 access codes to AP Coordinators and principals designated on the schools’ 2016-17 Participation Forms and to 2016-17 AP Course Audit Administrators.
+In May, College Board will email access codes to AP coordinators and principals designated on their school’s participation forms.

-School and district administrators who do not have a 2016-17 AP Course Audit account will need an access code to view 2017 scores online if:
+School administrators who do not currently have AP Course Audit or AP Registration and Ordering access will need an access code to view 2022 scores online.

 Safeguards Against the Misuse of Data

-The College Board is committed to protecting the privacy of students’ data.
-We depend on administrators in particular to guard against such misuses of data, and discourage schools from using AP online reports for the purposes of evaluating or comparing teachers.
+College Board is committed to protecting the privacy of students’ data.
+We depend on administrators in particular to guard against such misuses of data and discourage schools from using AP score reports for the purposes of evaluating or comparing teachers.
 For this reason, all visitors to this site agree to certain legal terms and conditions.

 Additional safeguards include:

 - Principals can choose to restrict AP teachers from accessing individual students’ exam results.
-The principal must contact AP Services to make the request, and would then be responsible for sharing the data directly with teachers.
-Note that teachers would still have access to the AP Instructional Planning Reports, but these do not include individual student-level data.
+The principal must contact AP Services for Educators to make the request and would then be responsible for sharing the data directly with teachers.
+Teachers can still retain access to the AP Instructional Planning Reports, which do not include individual student-level data.

-- Principals can completely restrict access for certain staff members (i.e., staff who are no longer employed at a school) by contacting AP Services.
+Principals and superintendents can completely remove access for certain staff members (i.e., staff who are no longer employed at a school or district) by contacting AP Services for Educators.